YugankAdhikari/Task-Management-System/README.md

 Backend API
 https://task-management-system-one-lake.vercel.app/

-Note:
+Important Notice
+This project is hosted on the Vercel free plan.
+The backend may go into sleep mode when inactive.
-The project is hosted on Vercel free tier.
-Initial API requests may be slightly slow due to cold starts.
+The first request after inactivity may be slow due to cold start.
+Subsequent requests will be fast.

 ---